rkoshak/openhab-rules-tools/ephem_tod/README.md

 # Requirements

 - Ephemeris configured (see https://www.openhab.org/docs/configuration/actions.html#ephemeris)
-- item_init for statically defined times of day
+- item_init, optional, used for statically defined times of day
-- timer_mgr to manage the Timers.
+- timer_mgr to manage the Timers
-- time_utils to process DateTimeTypes and it's needed by timer_mgr.
+- time_utils to process DateTimeTypes and it's needed by timer_mgr

 # How it works
+The Rule will create the following two Items if they do not already exist.

+Item | Purpose
+-|-
+`CalculateETOD` | Switch Item, when it receives an ON command it will recalulate the time of day.
+`TimeOfDay` | String Item that contains the current time of day.
+The values are defined with the metadata on the DateTime Items that drive the state machine.

 The statemachine is driven by DateTime Items with `etod` metadata defined.

 ```